buzink/podcast2playlist/README.md

 # rss2m3u
 Bash script for Linux to convert podcast rss feeds to m3u playlist files.
-Ideal in combination with Pi Musicbox, Volumio or other MPD clients.
+It allows you to stream episodes of radio shows Pi Musicbox, Volumio or other MPD clients

 ##Dependencies:
 xsltproc